michalgutowski/ovirt-grafana/README.md

-Following steps allow you to set up Grafana Monitoring for your oVirt 4.3 environment and use Grafana Dashboards from latest oVirt 4.4 on a previous release.
+Following steps allow you to set up Grafana Monitoring for your oVirt 4.3 environment and re-use Grafana Dashboards from latest oVirt 4.4 on a previous release.

 ### Allowing Grafana to connect to oVirt DWH database (Data Warehouse)
 Login to the oVirt engine 4.3 and create a user *"grafana"* with password *"grafana"* that will get a read-only access to the ovirt_engine_history database and will be able to use `public` schema